ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ght 1 It I
+should die, to-night.
+My trends would
+call to mind with loving thought, isome
+kindly deed the Icy hands had wrought ;
+Borne gentle words the frozen Up had
+said, Errandson which the wilting feet
+hud sped ; The memory of my selfishness
+and pride, My hasty words would all be
+put aside.
+And so 1 should be loved and
+mourned to-night If I should die, to
+night, Even hearts estranged would turn
 once more to me, Recalling other days
 remorsefully.
 The eyes that chill mc
 with averted glance, Would look upon ina